Trail Conditions

 An important attraction of this venue for the beginner skier is the picturesque and wooded Lally Heritage Loop.
 This 800 metre loop is located behind the two existing heritage buildings.
 We recommend a clockwise direction for easier skiing.
 Of course, intermediate skiers who prefer the longer and more rugged backcountry experience can choose the Round Lake Loop which starts across the road from the Lally parking lot.

-FACILITIES: There are two warming huts.
-The club’s heritage Ski Chalet is located next to the administration building, 1/2 kilometre in from the primary trailhead.
-It is equipped with picnic tables, electric lighting, and two propane heaters.
-You may need to turn the heaters on when you arrive and don’t forget to turn them off when you leave.
-The second warming hut is The Lally Barn which serves as a great base for your ski or showshoe adventure.
+FACILITIES: The Lally Barn serves as a great base for your ski or showshoe adventure.
 Inside the small barn are picnic tables and wood stove (including wood, kindling, and paper).
 Just remember to bring matches so that you can start the fire in the shelter before setting out on your excursion.
-There are also toilets available adjacent to this parking lot.
+There are toilets available adjacent to the parking lot.

 PLEASE NOTE: Hiking and dogs are not permitted on the ski trails to ensure safe, quality skiing trails.
 Snowshoers are welcome to travel, where necessary, beside the groomed portion of the trails to access nature trails and roads not used by skiers.
 Please stay off the groomed portion of the trail.